-Your flooring is fitted!
+Your flooring is finished!

-- After putting in the finishing touches (like our range of beautiful radiator pipe covers, skirting boards, stair nosing, and door profiles), you can introduce your furniture, stand back and take it all in.
+- After putting in the finishing touches (like our range of beautiful radiator pipe covers, skirting boards, stair nosing and door profiles), you can introduce your furniture, stand back and take it all in.
 You just fitted your very own Luxury Floor! - We'd love to see your accomplishments!
-So make sure you take plenty of pictures and post them online @ luxuryflooringfurnishings on Instagram.
+So make sure you take plenty of pictures and post them online @luxuryflooringfurnishings on Instagram and Facebook.
 Tag us #MyLuxuryFloor

-We hope you're happy with your new Herringbone Luxury Vinyl Tile Flooring but if you have any questions or issues, don't hesitate to check out our advice centre or get in touch with our Luxury Flooring and Furnishings customer service team at 0333 577 0025.
+We hope you're happy with your new Herringbone Laminate Flooring but if you have any questions or issues, don't hesitate to check out our advice centre or get in touch with our Luxury Flooring and Furnishings customer support team on 0333 577 0025.